prathamesh610/starwars-be/README.md

 ## Design and Implementation Approach

-The Starwars Application is designed with a microservices architecture in mind, leveraging the power of Spring Boot for rapid and convention-over-configuration development.
+The Starwars Application is designed with a microservices architecture in mind, leveraging the power of Spring Boot.

 ### Design